mozilla/bug-handling/policy/triage-bugzilla.md

 Mark it as a P3.

 If it's a tracking bug, make sure has “[meta]” in the title and has the `meta` keyword added.

-If it’s a feature request, set the bug’s priority field to `enhancement`.
+This will remove it from the list of untriaged bugs.

 #### Bug is in the wrong Component